 - Quizzle will provide you with Equifax or Trans Union

-What credit score do you need for MTH?
+What credit score do you need for award travel?

-Below is a highly generalized (and relatively conservative) guide for credit scores needed to MTH.
+Below is a highly generalized (and relatively conservative) guide for credit scores needed to get into award travel.
 Please note, these are by no means strict thresholds for approvals but a quick read of them should help you find out where about you fall in the credit score spectrum.

 If you want to take a look at some resources to research what kind of credit score got approved for different cards check out the following resources: